-- In term 6, class teachers work on the Jigsaw unit 'Changes' which offers opportunities to prepare children for transition. - Have transition weeks at the end of the school year where children move to their new class. - Children who are moving to reception are invited to have dinner at school
+- In term 6, class teachers work on the Jigsaw unit 'Changes' which offers opportunities to prepare children for transition. - Have transition weeks at the end of the school year where children move to their new class.

 For children with additional needs we may also, dependent on individual needs: